janheindejong/outhouse/README.md

 Fun for the whole family...

-## Architecture
+## Domain model

-The app uses ASP.NET to serve a React client-side SPA and a server-side API.
-The app connects to an MS SQL Server database.
-The back-end uses an Onion architecture pattern, somewhat akin to [this example](https://code-maze.com/onion-architecture-in-aspnetcore/).
-We define the following layers:

-- **Domain**
-- **Service**
-- **Infrastructure**
-- **Presentation**

-Our domain model looks something like this:
+The domain model of the application looks something like this:

 ```mermaid
 classDiagram